GoldWave

 -

-How do I record Internet audio?
+How do I record Internet audio or the speaker output?

-"Wave", "Wave Out Mix", "What U Hear" or similarly labelled source
+"Wave", "Wave Out Mix", "What U Hear" or similarly labelled source or device

 (the actual name depends on the sound card and driver).
-If none of

-Some sound cards do not have
+Some computers do not have

 any way of recording the audio directly.
 You will need to buy a short

-to its Line-in (blue), then select
+to the Line-in (blue), then select

 Total Recorder.

-| Short Stereo Cable |
+Short Stereo Cable

-Splitter Cable and Stereo Cable |
+Splitter Cable and Stereo Cable

 -